 Understanding Stereo Receiver Channels

 I will be mentioning things like “5-channel” and “7-channel” receivers in this blog… so, what’s a channel?
 Channels refers to speaker channels.
-A normal stereo has two channels (left and right speakers), while your basic home theatre setup has 5.1 (four satellite speakers and a subwoofer).
+A normal stereo has two channels (left and right speakers), while your basic home theatre setup has 5.1 (four speakers and a subwoofer).
 Better and more expensive receivers can offer 5, 7, 9 up to 11 speakers channels for your home theatre system.
 Got it?

 Best stereos under $1,000